Emergence of Network Bifurcation Triggered by Entanglement: Acknowledgements

-{ \bf Acknowledgements---} We thank the support by the Grand Project ``Network Algorithms and Digital Information'' of the Institute of Software, Chinese Academy of Sciences, by an NSFC grant No. 61161130530 and No. 11405093, by a High-Tech Program (863) Grant No. 2012AA8113011, and by a China Basic Science Program (973) Grant No. 2014CB340302.
+X.Y. and A.L. thank the support by the Grand Project ``Network Algorithms and Digital Information'' of the Institute of Software, Chinese Academy of Sciences, by an NSFC grant No. 61161130530 and No. 11405093, by a High-Tech Program (863) Grant No. 2012AA8113011, and by a China Basic Science Program (973) Grant No. 2014CB340302, M.-H.Y. and X.-K.S acknowledges support by the National Natural Science Foundation of China (11875160), the NSFC-Guangdong Joint Fund (U1801661), the Guangdong Innovative and Entrepreneurial Research Team Program (No.~2016ZT06D348), Natural Science Foundation of Guangdong Province (2017B030308003), the Science, Technology and Innovation Commission of Shenzhen Municipality (JCYJ20170412152620376, JCYJ20170817105046702, ZDSYS201703031659262), and the Postdoctoral Science Foundation of China (No.2018M632195).